Falls Creek, Pennsylvania

-Falls Creek (/fɑːlskrɪk/)(/fɑːlzkriːk/) is a borough located in Jefferson and Clearfield Counties, Pennsylvania.
+Falls Creek (/fɑːlskrɪk/)(/fɑːlzkriːk/) is a borough located in Jefferson County, Pennsylvania.
 The population was 1,036 at the 2020 census.

 History

 Falls Creek was platted in 1891, and incorporated in 1900 from part of Washington Township, Jefferson County.
 The borough is named for the nearby waterway of the same name.

 In 1924, the borough annexed a tract in Clearfield County.
 The borough was situated in both counties until 2025, when the portion in Clearfield County was annexed to Jefferson County.

 Geography

 Falls Creek is located in eastern Jefferson County at (41.143688, -78.803252);.
 Most of the borough is located between Falls Creek to the north and Sandy Lick Creek to the south, into which Falls Creek flows.
 The creeks are part of the Redbank Creek watershed, draining west to the Allegheny River.

 Interstate 80 and U.S. Route 219 intersect just northeast of the borough limits.
 I-80 leads east 24 mi to Clearfield and west 18 mi to Brookville, while US-219 leads southeast 3 mi into DuBois and north 9 mi to Brockway.
 Pennsylvania Route 830 passes through the center of Falls Creek as Main Street and Washington Avenue, while Pennsylvania Route 950 heads out of the center of town as 3rd Street, leading 7 mi southwest to Reynoldsville.

 According to the United States Census Bureau, the borough of Falls Creek has a total area of 2.43 sqkm, of which 0.01 sqkm, or 0.48%, is covered with water.